Hyndavi-14/Tourism-Flow-Analyzer/README.md

 Developed a fully interactive dashboard using Plotly Dash with modern UI design and dynamic visual components.

-Integrated multiple datasets such as TSA checkpoint travel data, National Park Service visits, hotel occupancy rates, and event calendars.
+Integrated multiple datasets such as checkpoint travel data, National Park Service visits, hotel occupancy rates, and event calendars.

-Built a PostgreSQL database hosted on AWS RDS, supporting geospatial queries using PostGIS.
+Built a PostgreSQL database, supporting geospatial queries using PostGIS.

 Designed and implemented ETL (Extract, Transform, Load) pipelines to clean, process, and load datasets into the database.